-There is a stereotype that motorcycle riders are more dangerous than vehicle drivers, but the Department of Transportation’s accident statistics for cause factors show otherwise.
+There is a stereotype that motorcycle riders are more dangerous than vehicle drivers, however, this is not always the case.
 Quite often, it’s the car driver who fails to notice the motorcycle.
 There are also other contributing factors, such as driver blind spots and heavy traffic.

 If you feel an insurance company is acting prejudiced against you because you’re a rider, let our motorcycle accident lawyers do the talking instead.
 As your representative, we will defend your interests and cut through the stereotypes keeping you from the compensation you deserve.

 Limited Time to Act on a Motorcycle Accident Claim

 The statute of limitations in Louisiana for personal injury and wrongful death claims is generally one year from the date of your accident, according to La.
 Civ.
 Code Art.
 3492.
 This means that if you wait longer than a year to act on your claim, you may lose your legal right to compensation, even if there is a strong case against the responsible party.

 There may be exceptions to this one-year limit in certain cases.
 In any case, it’s always better to file as early as possible to avoid missing the statute of limitations.
 Our Lake Charles motorcycle accident lawyers are ready to hear your case regardless of how much time has passed since your accident.

 Personal injury attorneys like us are paid on a contingency-fee basis.
 This means that if you win your case, you’ll pay us a certain percentage of your winnings.
 But if you lose, we also lose.
 We do not get paid if you don’t win.

 This isn’t just to motivate us to do a great job.
 It’s also so people of any income level can feel confident about approaching a motorcycle accident lawyer and getting legal help.

 What to Do in the Aftermath of a Motorcycle Accident in Lake Charles